“Fighting is essentially a masculine idea; a woman’s weapon is her tongue.”

 - Think of solving financial issues as a challenge.
 A Harvard, UCSF, and University of Rochester study showed that if we reframe our thinking about problems and think of them as challenges instead, we have a positive psychological and physiological response to the event.
 It’s the difference between someone who gets stage fright and the Olympic skier.
-Both face stresses, but how they approach the stress determines how they perform.
+Both face stress, but how they approach the stress determines how they perform.

 - Get an outside opinion.
 Sometimes, you get locked into a spiral and can’t see outside of your own box.
-It may take an outside expert to point something out and to give you that “a-ha” moment which pulls you out of the downward spiral.
+It may take an outside expert to point something out and to give you that “a-ha” moment that pulls you out of the downward spiral.

 Being proactive and open with your communications will go a long way in preventing the fighting that many of the couples in the AICPA survey talked about.
-It will also help you if you are one of those couples who fights over money.
-Communication won’t make you more money, but it will help ensure that the money you do make goes in the places where you want it to go.
+It will also help you if you are one of those couples who fight over money.
+Communication won’t make you more money, but it will help ensure that the money you do make goes to the places where you want it to go.